Non-Markovian quantum interconnect formed by a surface plasmon polariton waveguide: Model and Hamiltonian

-Three distinct modes would be triggered by the radiation field emitted from the QEs.
+Three modes are triggered by the radiation field of the QEs.
 The first one is the radiation mode to the free space.
 The second one is the non-radiative mode absorbed by the metal.
 The last one is the SPP, i.e., a hybrid mode of the EMF and the electron density waves, propagating along the nanowire.
-The SPP enables a tight confinement of the EMF beyond the diffraction limit on the metal-space interface, which makes the system an ideal platform to explore and utilize the strong light-matter interactions.
-To describe the quantum features of such interactions, a self-consistent quantization scheme to the EMF in the absorptive medium is needed.
-A scheme based on macroscopic quantum electrodynamics was developed using the Green's tensor method \cite{PhysRevA.53.1818,PhysRevA.57.3931}, where the canonical commutation relations of the EMF are guaranteed by introducing a Langevin noise to describe the medium absorption.
-Then the quantized electric field is represented as
+The SPP enables a confinement of the EMF beyond the diffraction limit on the metal-space interface, which makes the system an ideal platform to realize the strong light-matter interactions.
+To describe the quantum features of such couplings, a quantization of the EMF in the absorptive medium is needed.
+A scheme of macroscopic quantum electrodynamics was developed using the Green's tensor \cite{PhysRevA.53.1818,PhysRevA.57.3931}, where the canonical commutation relations of the EMF are guaranteed by introducing a Langevin noise to describe the medium absorption.
+Then the quantized electric field is